 ASG Game Room & Lounge Is Now Open Until 9PM!

 Unknown to many, the Associated Student Government Lounge has new hours.
 Since we now have hired a new Evening Attendant, we are able to be open until 9PM from Monday through Thursday.
-We also have the game room available for Air Hockey, Pool and Table Tennis.
-The projection screen is also available to be used as needed for video games and movies.
+We also have the game room available for Air Hockey, Pool, foosball and Table Tennis.
+The projection screen and two TV's are also available to be used as needed for video games and movies.
+There is a PS4 and Xbox console.
 Everything is available for check-out at the ASG office.
 We are also planning to offer Movie Night.
 We hope to get more input from our students on which movies are popular for all to enjoy.
 In addition, we also offer to take pictures so as to make Student Identification cards.
 All that is needed is to bring in a Student Schedule Bill for proof of purchase.

 There is plenty of room available to use for studying or to have study groups.
 We welcome all suggestions to make the “college experience” more enjoyable for all.
 Our Oxnard College faculty and staff are welcome to suggest ways for us to help them make their classes easier for, not only their students but all OC students as well.